LaReiter/LaReiter.github.io/_posts/2022-01-28-blackswan.md

 We human make inductive reasoning all the time, but unlike the human, a machine can (probably not) adapt to extreme changes in the setting using any traditional learning paradigm.

-Once again, I raise the the following question: If machines, and so-called AIs, are to perform complex tasks in the future, are we not forced to make machines, which goes beyond simple pattern recognition, and process data in new uncharted ways.
+Once again, I raise the the following question: If machines, and so-called AIs, are to perform complex tasks in the future, are we not forced to make machines, which goes beyond simple pattern recognition, and process data in new unimagined ways.
 We need to make models which understand both the causal and erratic order of the world, as we humans do, and are not limited to some narrow probability-based scheme.